SuperWhiteDev/GCTV/Docs/JavaScript/JavaScript.md

 By leveraging JavaScript within GCTV, developers can extend gameplay, create custom mechanics, and interact with the game world in powerful ways.

+You can also explore the scripts in the `Scripts\features` folder and in `Scripts\examples` to get a better understanding of how everything works and take code templates for yourself

 ## Native Functions

 To call an in-game native function, you must specify the namespace in which the function resides and use dot notation to access it, passing the required parameters.
 You can view the full list of native functions [here](https://alloc8or.re/gta5/nativedb/).